emee-dev/apicize/app/src-tauri/help/authorization/api-key.md

 # :toolbar :icon[authorization] Authorizations

-## API Key Authentication
+## API Key Authorization

-When authorizing using API Key Authentication, the specified header is passed with the specified value.
+When authorizing using API Key Authorization, the specified header is passed with the specified value.

 :image[authorization/api-key.webp]